U.S. Route 52: Ohio

 US 52 enters Ohio concurrently with I-74 in northwestern Hamilton County.
 US 52 then merges with I-75 from I-74's terminus and exits onto Hopple Street in Cincinnati.
-It runs along Central Parkway and Central Avenue through downtown and then skirts the Cincinnati riverfront along Mehring Way past Paul Brown Stadium, Great American Ball Park, and Heritage Bank Center (formerly U.S. Bank Arena), onto Pete Rose Way and Riverside Drive.
+It runs along Central Parkway and Central Avenue through downtown and then skirts the Cincinnati riverfront along Mehring Way past Paycor Stadium (formerly Paul Brown Stadium), Great American Ball Park, and Heritage Bank Center (formerly U.S. Bank Arena), onto Pete Rose Way and Riverside Drive.
 From Cincinnati eastward, US 52 generally follows the Ohio River.
 There is a brief concurrency with I-275 near California, a neighborhood on the far eastern edge of the city of Cincinnati.
 Towns along its path include New Richmond, Aberdeen, Ripley and Manchester.
 The section between I-275 and New Richmond was modernized in the 1960s; parts of the old route run parallel to the newer highway.
 Around Portsmouth and Ironton US 52 has several freeway or expressway sections.
-In Portsmouth, US 52 intersects US 23.
+In Portsmouth, US 52 intersects with US 23.
 At Chesapeake, US 52 crosses the Ohio River into Huntington, West Virginia.

 The sections of US 52 that follow the Ohio River are known as the Ohio River Scenic Byway, which is part of the National Scenic Byway Project.
 The section between State Route 125 (SR 125) and SR 73 (near Portsmouth) is also designated as Scenic Scioto Heritage Trail.
 This portion of US 52, along the Ohio between Cincinnati and Huntington, is the only part where it falls in geographical sequence, south of US 50 and north of US 60.

 US 52 passes by the birthplace of President Ulysses S. Grant in Point Pleasant.

 West Virginia and Kentucky

 US 52 serves western and southern portions of West Virginia, running from Huntington to Bluefield.
 The highway is undergoing a major expansion project which began in 2007 and at current funding levels is likely to take many years to finish.

 During its run through West Virginia, US 52 twice enters Kentucky briefly, along the Williamson, West Virginia, bypass, in order to prevent the blasting of several hillsides in West Virginia.
-These stretches were completed in 1996 as part of the Corridor G (U.S. Route 119) project.
+These stretches were completed in 1996 as part of the Corridor G (US 119) project.
 The speed limit in West Virginia is 65 mi/h, but drops to 55 mi/h along the Kentucky portions, as Kentucky law states that any non-freeway (as is US 52) must not have a higher speed limit.
 In each instance, however, US 52 re-enters West Virginia.